-If you are the parent of a child who stutters, the following tips may help:
+If you're the parent of a child who stutters, these tips may help:

 - Listen attentively to your child.
 Maintain natural eye contact when he or she speaks.